Analyzing Yanglin Soybean (OTCMKTS:YSYB) and Bunge (NYSE:BG)

-Yanglin Soybean (OTCMKTS:YSYB) and Bunge (NYSE:BG) are both basic materials companies, but which is the superior stock?
-We will compare the two companies based on the strength of their valuation, profitability, dividends, analyst recommendations, institutional ownership, earnings and risk.
+Yanglin Soybean (OTCMKTS:YSYB) and Bunge (NYSE:BG) are both basic materials companies, but which is the better business?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, profitability, earnings, analyst recommendations, risk and valuation.

-This table compares Yanglin Soybean and Bunge’s revenue, earnings per share and valuation.

-This is a summary of current ratings for Yanglin Soybean and Bunge, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Yanglin Soybean and Bunge, as provided by MarketBeat.com.

 |Sell Ratings